-There are many things that eat up our money on a daily basis – phone bills, car insurance renewals and calling out the plumber when the boiler goes bust.
+Many things eat up our money daily – phone bills, car insurance renewals, and calling out the plumber when the boiler goes bust.
 Unexpected expenses, twinned with daily spending can sometimes lead to a state of panic and a feeling that there’s no other way out but to borrow from the bank – or your mum.

-However, if you create a budget and document your spends, you can be prepared for life’s unexpected hurdles.
+However, if you create a budget and document your spending, you can be prepared for life’s unexpected hurdles.
 Here are five tips to keep you motivated to stay on the savings wagon.

 Focus on savings

 Recognize how much of your income you can save each month and have it debited into your savings account on pay-day.
 This way, there will be little to no temptation to spend as it won’t be in the account you use regularly for long.
 Even if the amount you save differs each month, consistently putting money away will soon add up to a considerable amount of money.

 Those who find it more difficult to avoid temptation than others, leave the card connected to your savings account at home – you’ll find it pretty difficult to dip into it on an impulse shopping spree if it’s not even in your purse.